WichoEguia/DigitalLibraryStore/src/main/readme.md

 ### 1. Key Entities
 - **User**: Represents the registered users in the system.
 Each user has basic attributes like name, email, password, and a status indicating if the user is active.
-- **Book**: Represents the books available in the library.
+- **Book**: Represents the book available in the library.
 Each book includes details such as title, author, genre, and availability.
 - **Loan**: Manages the loans made by users.
 It includes information about the borrowed book, the user requesting it, the loan date, and the return date.

 ### 2. Core Functionalities